Summary

 Risk Factors and Considerations

-However, the risk-reward skew remains favorable; Infosys’ fundamentals, management quality, and cash-flow robustness act as effective mitigants.
+However, the risk-reward skew remained favorable; Infosys’ fundamentals and cash-flow robustness acted as effective mitigants.

 Corporate Governance and Capital Policy Evolution

-Infosys’ governance ethos has long been exemplary within India Inc. Clear communication, promoter abstention, and transparent execution reinforce its institutional character.
+Infosys’ governance ethos has long been exemplary.
+Clear communication, promoter abstention, and transparent execution reinforce its institutional character.
 By preferring the tender offer model over discretionary market purchases, Infosys ensures fairness and accountability.

 Future Outlook: Capital Discipline in a Digital Economy

 Looking ahead, Infosys will continue channeling future surpluses toward a balanced mix of reinvestment, dividends, and buybacks.
-Its strategic themes, AI-driven automation, GenAI consulting, digital transformation, and sustainability services, remain aligned with global enterprise spending priorities.
+Its strategic themes—AI-driven automation, GenAI consulting, and digital transformation—remain aligned with global priorities.

-Amid decelerating global growth, such foresight-driven capital management sets a template for other Indian IT firms to emulate, turning liquidity optimization into a strategic advantage.
+The buyback symbolizes institutional self-confidence.
+It communicates that Infosys’ leadership sees enduring compounding potential.
+Amid decelerating global growth, such foresight-driven capital management sets a template for other Indian IT firms to emulate.

 Long-Term Shareholder Compounding